cirosantilli/linux-cheat/vm/readme.md

 - a window inside the host as in [this video](http://www.youtube.com/watch?feature=player_detailpage&v=hK-oggHEetc&t=723).

-    This is the case for Virtualbox.
+    This is the case for VirtualBox.

 - ssh.
 The machine redirects one port of the host to itself through which it is possible to interact over ssh.